Bachelor of Laws - Graduate Entry

 Blended learning – on-campus and digital learning

-The degree equips students with the skills to work in commercial and general legal practice and in a range of industries, including media and entertainment, design, branding and advertising.
+Graduates will be equipped with the skills to work in commercial and general legal practice, the courts, or across a broad range of industries including media and entertainment, business, the public service and the not-for profit sector.

 Every international student application is considered for a scholarship